frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 The function `measure_time` arguments are:

-- Func func: The callable entity whose execution time we want to measure.
+- `Func func`: The callable entity whose execution time we want to measure.
-- Args&&... args: A parameter pack representing the arguments to be forwarded to the callable entity.
+- `Args&&... args: A parameter pack representing the arguments to be forwarded to the callable entity.
 The use of && indicates that these arguments are perfect forwarded, preserving their value category (`lvalue` or `rvalue`).

 The the body of function `measure_time` starts with: